domschrei/aquaplanning/README.md

 Currently, Aquaplanning features two grounding procedures: a naïve full enumeration of atoms and actions, and the result of traversing the problem's (delete-)relaxed planning graph.

 A generic state space forward search is provided as a planner.
-As of now, a few common search strategies (BFS, DFS, A\*, Best-first, random choice) are implemented, as well as a couple of simple heuristics to guide the A\* and Best-first searches.
+As of now, a few common search strategies (BFS, DFS, A\*, Weighted A\*, Best-first, random choice) are implemented, as well as a couple of simple heuristics to guide the A\* and Best-first searches.

 At the end of the pipeline, a tiny plan validator can be employed to ensure the planner's correctness.